shoaib-jamal/app-guide/README.md

 Guide for developers on publishing their web app to the RebornXP Appstore

 # Introduction
 This guide contains the rules & template for creating a RebornXP supportable program.
 After you fork & modify the template according to your web app, you can mail me an attachment at [m.shoaib.jamal@outlook.com](m.shoaib.jamal@outlook.com) and after going through some checks (usually takes up to a week), your app will be uploaded to the Store.
-Please make it clear that your app may be rejected if it does not meet our standards - See [Developer Policy](#dev-policy) for more details
+Please make it clear that your app may be rejected if it does not meet our standards.<br>See the [Developer Policy](#dev-policy) for more details

 # Where is the template?
-The template can be found in this repo (appname.js)
+The template can be found in this repo (appname.js)<br>
+It contains the code for a template app.
+You can modify it according to you web app.

 <h2 id="dev-policy">
 Developer Policy